 What is a shade tolerant plant?

 Shade tolerant plants are usually found below the canopy in a forest or jungle.
-They sit amongst the shade in the floor space, or climb up trees.
-The trees themselves are usually much more tolerant of full sunlight and help protect the more vulnerable plants which like the shade.
+They live in a low-light area amongst the floor space, or climb up trees.
+The trees themselves are usually much more tolerant of full sunlight and help protect the more vulnerable plants that like the shade.

 So we can apply this knowledge of which plants like the shade more and find the right place in your home for them.
 Below we have listed the top 10 plants that like the shade, so you can add a touch of greenery even in that darker corner of the room, which doesn’t get as much sunlight.